AdobeDocs/journey-optimizer-learn.en/help/tutorial-configure-a-training-sandbox/configure-events.md

 >[!VIDEO](https://video.tv.adobe.com/v/336253?quality=12)

-## Create the Luma Online Purchase Event
+## Create the Luma online purchase event

 When using this event, Journey Optimizer receives information when a person purchases luma products online.